Egyptian activist Abdel Fattah sentenced to five years in prison -judicial source | Law-Order

 Abdel Fattah's family have complained about the conditions of his detention.
 "He is denied access to books, a radio, a watch, and he is banned from walking (outside his prison cell).
 He does not leave his prison cell at all except of when we visit him or if he is going to prosecution or court," Abdel Fattah's mother Leila Soueif said before the hearing.

-Abdel Fattah's sister, Sanaa Seif, was sentenced to a year and a half in prison in March on similar charges after calling for prisoners to be freed due to the COVID-19 pandemic.
+Abdel Fattah's sister, Sanaa Seif, was sentenced to a year and a half in prison in March on similar charges after calling for prisoners to be freed during the COVID-19 pandemic.
 The Egyptian government has denied accusations concerning prison conditions.

+U.S. State Department spokesperson Ned Price said Washington was "disappointed" by the verdicts and that journalists and human rights defenders should be able to exercise their freedom of expression without facing criminal penalties.
+The administration of President Joe Biden in September said it would withhold https://www.reuters.com/world/middle-east/us-hold-130m-egypts-military-aid-over-human-rights-sources-2021-09-14 $130 million worth of military aid to Egypt until Cairo takes specific steps related to human rights, but Price on Monday declined to say whether additional aid could be withheld.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)